Ivankiv Historical and Local History Museum: Collection

 The museum's collection included works by the artist Maria Prymachenko and textile art by Hanna Veres and her daughter, Valentina.
-Pryamchenko's career began as part of the Ivankiv Co-operative Embroidery Association.
+Prymachenko's career began as part of the Ivankiv Co-operative Embroidery Association.
 The museum's collection also included natural science specimens and archaeological objects.

 Destruction

-On 25 (according to other data, 27) February 2022, during the Battle of Ivankiv, a military engagement in the 2022 Russian invasion of Ukraine, the museum was burned down after Russian bombardment, with the apparent loss of over twenty works by the artist Maria Prymachenko.
+On 25 (according to other data, 27) February 2022, during the Russian invasion of Ukraine, the museum was burned down after Russian bombardment, with the apparent loss of over twenty works by the artist Maria Prymachenko.
 However, according to a social media post by journalist Tanya Goncharova, local people were able to save some of Prymachenko's works from the fire.
 According to an interview with Prymachenko's great-granddaughter, Anastasiia Prymachenko, in The Times, ten of her works were saved by a local man who entered the museum whilst it was on fire.
 Over 650 of Prymachenko's other works are held in the collection of the National Folk Decorative Art Museum.

 Reactions to the reputed loss came from the Director of the Vyshhorod Historical and Cultural Reserve, Vlada Litovchenko, who described the loss as "irreparable" in a social media post.
 In response, the Minister of Culture for Ukraine, Olexandr Tkachenko, requested that Russia be deprived of its UNESCO membership.
 On 28 February, ICOM-US issued a statement condemning the "wilful destruction" of the museum, which "illuminates a tangible and irreversible impact of this immoral and unprovoked war".

+Commemoration

+The museum was the subject of an artistic intervention at the 2023 Autostrada Biennale, where the outlines of its floor plan along with those of the National Museum of Literature and the Okhtyrka Municipal Local History Museum.
+All three museums were destroyed or damaged by Russian attacks during the Russo-Ukrainian War; the installation by Open Group was entitled 1972—2022 / 1981—2022 / 1995—2022.